 Overnight Option

-If you want a stronger yeast/sourdough flavor and an easy start to your morning, the waffle batter can be made the night before, combining all the ingredients except for the baking soda, powder, salt and vanilla (stir those in right before you make the waffles).
+If you want a stronger sourdough flavor and an easy start to your morning, the waffle batter can be made the night before, combining all the ingredients except for the baking soda, powder, salt and vanilla (stir those in right before you make the waffles).
 You can also thin the batter with a little extra milk or buttermilk if you think it needs it.
 If you haven’t planned ahead, don’t worry!
 You can make them the morning of by mixing all the ingredients together without the overnight fermentation in the fridge.
 Depending on how long the sourdough discard has been sitting in your fridge they may have a strong flavor or they may not if you mix them up right away.

 I love whipping up some heavy whipping cream, slicing some berries and warming up some syrup to make these waffles a decadent breakfast treat.
 We also often double the recipe and make the extras to freeze for quick breakfasts throughout the school year.
 You can toast the waffles to reheat them if you want them crispy or just warm them up a bit in the microwave, if you prefer them less crispy.
 However you eat them, I think these waffles are the best I’ve ever made…and I’ve made a lot of waffles.
 I enjoy them best crisp and hot off the waffle press.
 I hope you love them as much as we do.